 Housing developments engulfed the township.
 Trees were planted in neighborhoods that were once productive farm fields.
 Soon Lower Makefield Township exceeded their holding capacity for leaves collected during curbside pickup.
 As a favor to Jim Coyne, Roads Supervisor at that time, the Patterson's agreed to allow the municipality to deposit the leaves on their farm, which Tom Patterson composted and spread on his fields to enhance the soil.
 The arrangement saved taxpayers a considerable sum vs. the costly alternative of trucking leaves to the landfill.

 Lower Makefield Township obtains the 234-acre Patterson Farm from Thomas & Alice Patterson with an Eminent Domain taking.

-Death of Thomas Satterthwaite Patterson Jr. at the age of 97 on 16th of August.
+Death of Thomas Satterthwaite Patterson Jr. at the age of 97 on the 16th of August.

 Today, Patterson Farm is farmed by the Stewart family who rent the land from Lower Makefield Township to grow produce and grains.
-The Stewarts are award-winning, 5th generation Bucks County farmers.
+The Stewarts are award-winning, 6th generation Bucks County farmers.
 Crops grown on Patterson Farm are available at the Charlann Farms store on Stony Hill Road in Yardley.
-For more information on their Community Supported Agriculture (CSA) program visit https://www.charlannfarms.com
+A portion of the harvest is donated to charity to assist neighbors experiencing food insecurity.
+For more information about the Charlann Farms Community Supported Agriculture (CSA) program visit https://www.charlannfarms.com

 Agriculture is our heritage and our future.